yashamon/web2/index.md

 *Journal of Symplectic Geometry*, Vol. 18, No. 1 (2020), pp. 251-289.
 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP^n)$.

+[Pseudoholomoprhic curves on the lcs-fication of contact manifolds][Oh] (With Yong-Geun Oh), 55 pages, Advances in Geometry, (accepted)

 [Global Fukaya category I][5], 57 pages, IMRN (revision stage)

-[Pseudoholomoprhic curves on the lcs-fication of contact manifolds][Oh] (With Yong-Geun Oh), 55 pages, Advances in Geometry, (accepted)

-Submitted papers and preprints (all of these are also on arxiv but the versions below may be more updated)
+Submitted: (all of these are also on arxiv but the versions below may be more updated)

 [Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6], 44 pages